Remote gambling and software technical standards (RTS)

 - The mapping of the random inputs to game outcomes should be in accordance with prevailing probabilities, pay tables, etc.

-- When random numbers, scaled or otherwise, are received, eg following a game requesting a sequence of random numbers, they are to be used in the order in which they are received.
-For example, they may not be discarded due to adaptive behaviour.
+- When random numbers, scaled or otherwise, are received, for example, following a game requesting a sequence of random numbers, they are to be used in the order in which they are received and they may not be discarded due to adaptive behaviour.

 - Numbers or sequences of numbers are not to be discarded, unless they fall outside the expected range of numbers required by the virtual event – such an occurrence should result in an error being logged and investigated.